Measuring economic outlook in the news: Results

 In the following, we analyze what drives NEOS.
 We therefore show the contributions of the topics determined by the three approaches presented in Section~\ref{subsec:interpret} as an example of their relevance in practice.

-Figure~\ref{fig:neos_contr_keyword} shows the contributions calculated using the keyword-based approach to determine $p_{t,i,j}$ for articles which contain the word ``tariff'', respectively the corresponding German or French word.
-All the remaining articles which do not contain the keyword ``tariff'' are summarized in the category ``Other''.
-In October 2024, the topic ``Tariffs'' began to contribute markedly negatively to NEOS.
+Figure~\ref{fig:neos_contr_keyword} shows the contributions calculated using the keyword-based approach to determine $p_{t,i,j}$ for articles that contain the German or French word for ``tariff''.
+All the remaining articles that do not contain the keyword ``tariff'' are summarized in the category ``other''.
+In October 2024, the topic ``tariffs'' began to contribute markedly negatively to NEOS.
 At that time, former President Donald Trump had pledged during his election campaign to impose additional tariffs if he were elected.
 The negative contribution peaked on President Trump's ``Liberation Day'' in April 2025.
-It was also pronounced in August~2025 following the announcement of 39\% additional tariffs on Swiss goods on 31 July.
+It was also pronounced in August~2025 following the announcement of 39\% additional tariffs on Swiss goods on July 31.

 In Figure~\ref{fig:contr_classifier} we show the contributions of the topics determined using the classification-based approach trained on the synthetic articles.
 In line with Figure~\ref{fig:neos_contr_keyword}, we observe a large negative contribution of trade-related articles in April and August~2025.
-Furthermore, in April~2025, the large negative contribution of financial market-related articles reflects the global stock market dip after ``Liberation day''.
+Furthermore, in April~2025, the large negative contribution of financial market-related articles reflects the global stock market dip after ``Liberation Day''.
 Note that while some topics have only negative or positive contributions in the time range depicted in the figure, all topics contribute positively and negatively at some point in time over the whole time period.